The Shore, Leith: History

 The site had been a harbour since Anglo-Saxon times.

-Due to its location it was the arrival point of several monarchs on historic visits to the city: Mary Queen of Scots (1561) before her Entry to Edinburgh; Anne of Denmark (1590) who stayed at the King's Wark before her coronation; Charles II (1651); George IV (1822).
+Due to its location it was the arrival point of several monarchs on historic visits to the city: Mary, Queen of Scots (1561) before her Entry to Edinburgh; Anne of Denmark (1590) who stayed at the King's Wark before her coronation; Charles II (1651); George IV (1822).
 Queen Victoria's visit of 1842 disembarked in Leith Docks rather than the Shore.

 In May 1544, during the war known as the Rough Wooing, an English army arrived in Leith intending to burn Edinburgh.
 On Monday 5 May, English ships unloaded heavy artillery on the quayside at The Shore, to be used against Edinburgh's gates and Edinburgh Castle.

+Sting and ling

+Workmen called "pioneers" carried barrels of salt to a ship at the "schoir of Leith" in 1564.
+In November 1583, the burgh council of Edinburgh met at the Shore to discuss the roles and wages of porters called "stingmen and polkmen".
+The stingmen worked in pairs carrying loads suspended from a pole on their shoulders known as a "sting" and the polk men carried sacks or bags called "polks".
+The cords used with the stings were called lines, and the method was known as "sting and ling".
+In 1564, barrels of wine were carried "upone sting and ling" from Leith to a meeting of the Scottish exchequer.